Free Trial Class!

 VH Dance Center is located in Aurora, Illinois where dancers begin instruction as young as 3 years of age.
 Our school specializes in professional ballet training, while also promoting positive body image and building self esteem.
 Classes offered include classical ballet as well as multiple other styles of dance to provide a well rounded dance education.
 Our program is ideal for dancers looking to pursue a professional career in ballet.

-Our 2023-24 school year begins August 14th, and registration is now open!
+Our 2023-24 school year began August 14th, and registration is open year round!
 Check out the Classes page for the curriculum!
 We offer classes for ages 3 to adult.
 Students may choose to audition our Nutcracker Performance or our Spring ballet for performance opportunities.
 Not sure what classes to take?
 New students can sign up for a free trial of any of our current classes.
 Register now!
 Registration fee waived for new students!

 STUDIO HOURS